ndrakos/blog/_posts/2020-02-13-Adding_Scatter.md

 <img src="{{ site.baseurl }}/assets/plots/Matching_log.png">

 Therefore, to fix these problems, I should use a parametric form for the halo mass function, rather than that measured directly from the simulation.

-However, the relationship between $$M_*$$ and $$v_{\rm peak}$$ does look reasonable.
+Next, I checked that the relationship between $$M_*$$ and $$v_{\rm peak}$$ does look reasonable.
 For comparison, see the following plot from <a href="https://ui.adsabs.harvard.edu/abs/2019arXiv191003605C/abstract">Cao et al. 2019</a>:

 <img src="{{ site.baseurl }}/assets/plots/Cao2019_MvsV.png">

+The values look very similar between $$\log v_{\rm peak}=2$$ to $$2.4$$.
+After that, mine isn't as flat.
+This could be part of the reason my plot for how the scatter maps does not match.

+**Next step"** Use a parameterized halo mass function, see if this helps.